-Calculate the mean, median, and range for the number of parked cars.
+Calculate the mean, median, and range for parked cars.
 What conclusions can you draw about your neighborhood based on your sample?

-How do you think the data would have differed (a) if you walked 4 hours earlier or later (b) at the same time of day?
+How do you think the data would have differed (a) if you walked 4 hours earlier or later (b) at the same time of day before the pandemic?

-Talk about the changes with a friend.
+Talk about those changes with a friend.